Vulnerability DatabaseGHSA-qr9h-x63w-vqfm

 Overview

 A vulnerability in OpenMLS library (GHSA-qr9h-x63w-vqfm) was discovered that prevented private key material from being properly updated in storage during message processing.
-The bug affects versions up to and including 0.7.0, with version 0.7.1 providing the fix.
-The vulnerability specifically impacts the keys stored in the MLS secret tree, which are used for decryption of private MLS messages (GitHub Advisory).
+The vulnerability affects versions up to and including 0.7.0, with version 0.7.1 providing the patch.
+The bug impacts the keys stored in the MLS secret tree, which are used for decryption of private MLS messages, potentially affecting forward secrecy and message decryption capabilities (GitHub Advisory).

 Technical details